BIOL275-MSUM/lab-3-intro-to-ggplot-Keenan-Schissel/README.md

 The objectives of this lab are:

-\-Use the Layered grammer of graphics
+  - Use the Layered grammer of graphics

   - Create a graph showing the distribution of a single variable